Were you just in a meeting when someone casually dropped an acronym you’ve never heard and no one else batted an eye? We’ve been there. A lot.

 CVR: Conversion Rate

 A conversion rate measures the success of various marketing campaigns by the percentage of people who take the desired action.
 The higher the CVR, the lower the cost-per-lead (CPL).
-A marketing team can determine how to measure each campaign’s CVR, whether it’s the number of products purchased after hosting an event, number of demos booked after creating a landing page, or the number of website visits after posting a link on social media.
+A marketing team can determine how to measure each campaign’s CVR.
+This could be the number of products purchased after hosting an event, the number of demos booked after creating a landing page, or the number of website visits from a social media post.

 H1, H2, H3: Header Tags

 In a piece of content, H1 (or header number one) is the first heading size used to separate and categorize information.
 H2 and H3 are subheads to further structure the piece.
-Each header tag provides value to SEO because search engines places more importance on header tags than the rest of the copy.
+Each header tag provides value to SEO because search engines use headers to better understand what the content, and the website, is about.
 H1 is the heading to place your most important keywords, and then the scale works its way down to H2, H3 and more.

 ICP: Ideal Customer Profile